scottmries/scottmries.github.io/README.md

 This repository contains the code my landing page.
 You can visit the landing page at [https://scottmries.com/](https://scottmries.com/).

-This is a fork of [https://git.sr.ht/~rogeruiz/landing-page](rogeruiz's landing page repo).
+This is a fork of [rogeruiz's landing page repo](https://git.sr.ht/~rogeruiz/landing-page).

 ## This project uses Bun